 Mr Eastham joined Charterhouse in January 2018 from Bury Grammar School, where he taught History and managed Year 9 as Head of Year.
 Alongside his teaching at Charterhouse he serves as Contingent Commander of the Combined Cadet Force and is a tutor in Daviesites.
 Not surprisingly, his particular historical interests include twentieth century conflict and the development of military tactics and technology.
 He exercises his creative side in the kitchen, listening to Johnny Cash or Rachmaninov, depending on the recipe in question.

 Mr Gillespie joined the History Department in 2002, having left the School as a pupil in 1998.
 He teaches medieval and early modern History, with particular interest in topics like outcasts in the Middle Ages and the Witch-Hunt.
 Outside of the hashroom, Mr Gillespie coaches the U16 A hockey and the U15 A cricket teams.
 Additionally, he is unashamedly obsessed with Bob Dylan - and despairs at the musical taste of one or two of his colleagues.

-Mr McCombes joined Charterhouse in 2011, having been a Housemaster and History teacher at Highgate School, London.
-Before teaching Mr McCombes worked as a Press and Information Officer for Her Majesty the Queen, working in Buckingham Palace between 2001 and 2004.
-At Charterhouse, he is Master of the Specialists and, outside of the classroom, runs the school’s football programme, as Master-in-Charge, as well as helping with a variety of other sports, golf being his clear favourite and approaching unhealthy obsession status.
+Mr McCombes joined Charterhouse in 2011, having been a Housemaster and History teacher at Highgate School, following a three year stint in the Buckingham Palace Press Office.
+At Charterhouse, Mr McCombes has been Master of the Specialists, Assistant Housemaster of Weekites and Master-in-Charge of Football, as well as helping with a variety of other sports, golf being the clear favourite.
 He also assists with the Duke of Edinburgh programme.
-Mr McCombes is married with three children.
+Mr McCombes is also Head of Bodeites.